theqoqqi/theqoqqi/README.md

 #### About me:

 By day, I am deeply engaged in CRM/ERP development and various other essential business projects such as API for mobile apps, some desktop apps and VoIP client.
+Unfortunately, due to non-disclosure agreements, I can't show code for these projects here.
 However, my coding journey doesn't stop there.
 During my free time, I immerse myself in crafting diverse pet projects, some of which include:

 1. **Minecraft [Mod](https://github.com/theqoqqi/qcraft-1.19) and [Datapack](qstructs-1.19)**:
 Within the vast world of Minecraft, I've crafted a mod that introduces crafting-puzzles, various surprise boxes, new creatures, items, structures, and more.
 The accompanying datapack enriches the gameplay with ancient cities — sprawling structures comprised of countless ruins that still hold valuable treasures waiting to be unearthed.